ibm-cloud-docs/devops-insights-cli-plugin/devops-insights-cli.md

 * Adding the {{site.data.keyword.Bluemix_notm}} CLI plug-in

-To install the IBM Cloud DevOps Insights CLI plugin, run the following command:
+To install the {{site.data.keyword.DRA_full}} CLI plug-in, run the following command:
 ```
 ibmcloud plugin install doi
 ```

-* You should have access to a toolchain with the DevOps Insights tool configured for that toolchain.
+* You have access to a toolchain with the {{site.data.keyword.DRA_short}} tool configured for that toolchain.

-* Set `TOOLCHAIN_ID` as the environment variable.
-This is the toolchain's GUID.
-This can be found in the toolchain url shown in the browser.
-If you are using IBM Continuous Delivery pipeline, you need not set the `TOOLCHAIN_ID` environment variable unless you want to send your build data to a different toolchain, other than the one the pipeline is in.
+* Set `TOOLCHAIN_ID` as the environment variable to make it the toolchain's GUID.
+The toolchain ID is found in the toolchain url that is shown in the browser.
+If you're using {{site.data.keyword.deliverypipelinelong}}, you set the `TOOLCHAIN_ID` environment variable to send your build data to a different toolchain.
+For more information, see [Aggregating data from multiple sources into a single toolchain](/docs/services/DevOpsInsights?topic=DevOpsInsights-aggregating-multiple-sources).

-## login
+## Login
 {: #login}

 Use this command to log in to {{site.data.keyword.Bluemix_notm}}.
 The API_KEY must have access to the toolchain.